Albuquerque International Sunport: Historical airline service

 In 1963 Trans-Texas Airways came to Albuquerque, taking over service to the smaller cities in New Mexico that Continental had served.
 It later expanded with nonstop Douglas DC-9s to Dallas and Los Angeles.
 TTA became Texas International Airlines in 1969 and flew DC-9's from ABQ to Santa Fe and Roswell, New Mexico.
 The carrier peaked in 1975 with 15 daily departures and merged with Continental Airlines in 1982.

 Southwest Airlines began service to the Sunport in 1980 and expanded quickly creating a hub at ABQ.
 The carrier took over the number one spot by the early 1980s and peaked with 66 daily departures in October 2001.
 Although Southwest has cut back since then, it has served 29 cities nonstop from ABQ.
 The decline in service is attributed to the repeal of the Wright Amendment which only allowed air travel to Texas and airports in bordering states from Dallas Love Field.

-American Airlines began serving the Sunport in 1979, Delta Airlines in 1982, United Airlines in 1983, jetBlue in 2013, Alaska Airlines in 2014, and Sun Country in 2024 (Seasonally).
+American Airlines began serving the Sunport in 1979, Delta Air Lines in 1982, United Airlines in 1983, jetBlue in 2013, Alaska Airlines in 2014, and Sun Country in 2024 (Seasonally).

 At least 35 commuter and regional airlines have served Albuquerque, the largest of these by far was Mesa Airlines which served the Sunport from 1980 through 2007.
 Mesa peaked with 46 daily departures in 1990 and served 18 cities in New Mexico and Colorado nonstop from their hub in ABQ.
 Mesa still serves ABQ but now as a regional airline providing feeder service for American Eagle and United Express on regional jets.
 Other larger commuter airlines that served the Sunport for many years include Air Midwest and Great Lakes Airlines.

 Regional airlines serving the Sunport on behalf of the majors are: CommutAir, Envoy, Horizon, Mesa, Republic, and SkyWest.
 Sun Country Airlines, iAero, and Denver Air Connection, also serve ABQ with regular charter flights.